 - 1. Program to protect threatened and endangered species. - 2.
-Program to locate and protect known sites of flora and fauna associated with viable occurrences of critically imperiled and imperiled species and communities also known as Forests with Exceptional Conservation Value.
-Plans for protection may be developed independently or collaboratively, and may include Program Participant management, cooperation with other stakeholders, or use of easements, conservation land sales, exchanges, or other conservation strategies. - 3.
-Support of and participation in plans or programs for the conservation of old-growth forests in the region of ownership or forest tenure.
+Program to locate and protect known sites flora and fauna associated with viable occurrences of critically imperiled and imperiled species and ecological communities, defined as Forests with Exceptional Conservation Value.
+Programs for protection may be developed independently or collaboratively, and may include Certified Organization management, cooperation with other stakeholders, or use of easements, conservation land sales, exchanges, or other conservation strategies. - 3.
+Support of and participation in programs for the conservation of old-growth forests in the region of ownership or forest tenure.

 Performance Measure 4.3.
-Program Participants shall manage ecologically important sites in a manner that takes into account their unique qualities.
+Certified Organizations shall manage to protect ecologically important sites in a manner that takes into account their unique qualities.

-- 1. Use of information such as existing natural heritage data or expert advice in identifying or selecting ecologically important sites for protection. - 2.
+- 1. Use of information such as existing NatureServe or natural heritage data or expert advice in identifying or selecting ecologically important sites for protection. - 2.
 Appropriate mapping, cataloging and management of identified ecologically important sites.

 Performance Measure 4.4.
-Program Participants shall apply knowledge gained through research, science, technology and field experience to manage wildlife habitat and contribute to the conservation of biological diversity.
+Certified Organizations shall apply knowledge gained through research, science, technology and field experience to manage wildlife habitat and contribute to the conservation of biological diversity.

-- 1. Collection of information on Forests with Exceptional Conservation Value and other biodiversity-related data through forest inventory processes, mapping or participation in external programs, such as NatureServe, state or provincial heritage programs, or other credible systems.
-Such participation may include providing nonproprietary scientific information, time and assistance by staff, or in-kind or direct financial support. - 2.
-A methodology to incorporate research results and field applications of biodiversity and ecosystem research into forest management decisions.
+- Collection of information on Forests with Exceptional Conservation Value and other biodiversity-related data through forest inventory processes, mapping or participation in external programs, such as NatureServe, state or provincial heritage programs, or other credible systems.
+Such participation may include providing non-proprietary scientific information, time and assistance by staff, or in-kind or direct financial support. - 2.
+A methodology to incorporate data collected, research results and field applications of biodiversity and ecosystem research into forest management decisions. - 3.
+Individually or collaboratively participate in or support research that clarifies the conservation outcomes resulting from management strategies.

 Objective 5.
-Management of Visual Quality and Recreational
+Management of Visual Quality and Recreational Benefits.